techscouter/semantic-xr/semanticXrInstructions.md

     * `audio`: the audio of the voice.
   * `effects` : sound effects.
 	* `semanticSpatialEntityId` : id of the effect (enabling knowing its location and other attributes).
-  * `music` : music which can be heard in part of the 3D world.
+  * `music` : music which can be heard in the entire or in part of the 3D world.
-	* `semanticSpatialEntityId` : id from which location and form can be found for example
+	* `semanticSpatialEntityId` : id from which location and form can be found for example.
 	* `source` : id of the source of the music.
     * `timeRange` : time range for this music playing.
         * `startTime` : timestamp when the music started.